ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/vectorization-friendly-data-layout/a-more-complex-problem-revisited.md

 elapsed time: 13.530677
 ```

-The first observation is that the number of collisions reported is the same, which is a good thing, performance optimization is useless if you get the wrong results!
+The first observation is that the number of collisions reported is the same (which is a good thing, performance optimization is useless if you get the wrong results)!

 You also see a significant speed gain: the new version is up to 2.25x faster than the original version and about 1.43x faster (for GCC 12) as the previous version, even the hand-written version in the previous section.